HSK Online App Review // The Complete Guide 🤔 To Download or Not To Download

 Once you’ve taken in those characters, you have to do a review at the end, which involves you filling in the missing gap, or remembering the translation, from 4 different options each time.

-In our never ending quest for the best Chinese learning apps our journey takes us to Duolingo.
-One of the biggest names around in language learning.
-With most of our other apps we’ve reviewed, they specifically teach Chinese.
-Duolingo on…
+Duolingo Review 🦉 In our never ending quest for the best Chinese learning apps our journey takes us to Duolingo.
+One of the biggest names around.

 Excellent for helping you prepare for the HSK Exam.
 It’s often said with exams that the best way to get yourself prepared is to practice past papers over and over.

 What better way is there honestly to prepare for an exam than getting stuck into the format and style of the paper itself.

 No one wants to be surprised by the content or structure of an exam, so if you are close to taking an exam, or preparing for one, do yourself a favour and invest some time in these past papers.

 A great benefit of this is you get your results immediately, and you can see exactly where you succeeded and where you perhaps struggled.

 This way you know exactly what you need to improve on before the exam itself.

 You can also dig into the analysis for every question you took and find out what the correct answer was if you were wrong.

 Very useful practice indeed.